Photo © Will Wrobel

 We’re taking a different approach.

-Our current work focuses on two major projects:
+Our current work focuses on three primary projects:

 Project 1 - molecular mechanisms of regeneration